neodynamicsai/neodynamicsai.github.io/README.md

 - Overing not working on industries and applications
 - Check the responsiveness of the website
 - Buttons of the carousel in ROI section are worngly positioned
+- equally distribute space between image and text in the industry and application section